AGIVIS CAT III FSM

 The first generation of AGI RVR systems were developed in co-operation with the UK Met Office and CAA, and AGI has been supplying RVR systems for more than 25 years.
 AGIVIS FSM systems are currently operational at major international airports certified for instrument landings up to and including CAT III.

 AGIVIS FSM is fully compliant with ICAO, WMO and CAA requirements.
 The system consists of sensor field sites, background luminance meters, runway lighting interfaces, data processing equipment and archive storage and backup.
-It can drive multiple full-colour dedicated RVR displays and may operate as a stand-alone system or integrated to an AWOS.
+It can drive multiple full-colour dedicated RVR displays.
 It generates present weather and meteorological visibility data in addition to RVR.